Classes with a picture icon have images on the class detail page

 Saturday 11:00 am - 12:30 pm

 How do you wash your knitting?
 How confident are you in your blocking skills?
 Participate in an eye-opening demo and a practical discussion about options for laundering and blocking your hand knits; including tools, techniques, interpretation of those cryptic laundry symbols, and a basic tutorial on different types of fiber.

 Tired of making the same old ribbed or garter-stitch borders over and over again?
 Is it like watching a boring rerun for the umpteenth time?
 Try a hem, a front band with a facing, or a folded-over neckband instead!
 Work them as you go or add them at the end.
 Find out what happens behind the scenes, on the underside of the hem or band: learn how to reduce bulk, try different options at the fold, and secure on the wrong side.
 For an added bonus, we'll get fancy with double buttonholes and mitered corners.
 Let's face itâ€”it's time for a new double(d) feature!

 A dropped stitch can be your worst enemy, but once you get to know it better, you'll be great friends.
 You already know how to drop stitches, right?
 You're halfway there!
 Learn how to pick them back up (or not!) within a variety of stitch patterns and for a multitude of reasons.
 Stockinette?
 Garter stitch?
 Cast-on stitches?
 Cables?
 Edge stitches?
 No problem!

 1016 Easy Basic Intarsia Techniques

-Intarsia knitting creates a single layer of multicolored fabric, as in Christmas stockings with a jolly Santa motif or a vertically striped sweater.
-Learn a variety of tricks to keep your intarsia knitting on track and (mostly) tangle free, including preparing your materials, reading a chart, weaving in ends, and mastering duplicate stitch.
+Intarsia knitting creates a single layer of multicolored fabric, as in a Christmas stocking with a jolly Santa motif, argyles, or a vertically striped sweater.
+Learn a variety of tricks to keep your intarsia knitting on track and (mostly) tangle-free, including preparing your materials, reading a chart, weaving in ends, and mastering duplicate stitch.